CodeYourFuture/curriculum/content/js1/blocks/declaring-functions/index.md

 }
 ```

-We've left `decimalNumber` out of the function body.
-We're going to explore if this will work.
+At the moment `decimalNumber` is not wrapped up inside the body of the function.
+In the following sections, we will explore what happens when this is the case.